Frequently Asked Questions

 Can I claim with Workcover?

 Yes.
-Our Osteopathy, Exercise Physiology, Podiatry and Remedial Massage services are all Workcover approved.
+Our Osteopathy and Physiotherapy are Workcover approved.
 To get started, all you need is approval from your GP and a claim number from your employer's insurancy company.

 Can I claim with DVA?

 Yes.
 Entitled Department of Veterans’ Affairs clients may be referred for clinically necessary exercise physiology, podiatry, osteopathic treatment on a valid D904 referral form.

 What to expect

 We’ll ask you some questions about your medical history.
 Our practitioner will then discuss what’s been giving you grief before diagnosing your condition and recommending an appropriate course of treatment.
 If you've booked a regular appointment, your treatment will begin immediately.

 Osteopathy and Physiotherapy : Allow about 40 minutes for your first appointment and 30 minutes for your follow up.